 One of the most important issues to resolve during a divorce is the division of property between both spouses.
-Before the court can divide the community property in a divorce the Court must determine whether the property owned at the time of the divorce is community property or separate property.
+Before the court can divide the community property in a divorce, the Court must determine whether the property owned at the time of the divorce is community property or separate property.

 It is common for spouses to fundamentally disagree over the value of an asset or who is entitled to what.
-We regularly deal with complex property division and work closely with experts such as forensic accountants and business valuation experts to maximize our client’s position.
+We regularly deal with complex property division and work closely with experts, such as forensic accountants and business valuation experts, to maximize our client’s position.